Bernoulli free boundary problem for the infinity Laplacian: Asymptotics of -Bernoulli problems as

 Accordingly, the constant

-can be regarded as a {\it variational Bernoulli constant for the $p$-Laplacian}.
-We have:
+can be regarded as a \textit{variational Bernoulli constant for the $p$-Laplacian}.
+We have that:

-$\bullet$ for every $\lambda \geq \Lp$, problem \eqref{f:minp} admits a non-constant minimizer $u$ (see \cite[Thm.~1.1]{DaKa2010}); such minimizer turns out to be a solution to the Bernoulli problem \eqref{f:plapconv}, provided the free boundary condition $|\nabla u| = \lambda$ is intended in a suitable weak sense \cite[Thm.~2.1]{DanPet}; moreover, the free boundary $F(u)$ is a locally analytic hyper-surface, except for a $\mathcal H ^{n-1}$-negligible singular set \cite[Cor.~9.2]{DanPet}.
+$\bullet$ For every $\lambda \geq \Lp$, problem \eqref{f:minp} admits a non-constant minimizer $u$ (see \cite[Thm.~1.1]{DaKa2010}); such minimizer turns out to be a solution to the Bernoulli problem \eqref{f:plapconv}, provided the free boundary condition $|\nabla u| = \lambda$ is understood in the weak sense \eqref{f:weakFB} \cite[Thm.~2.1]{DanPet}; moreover, the free boundary $F(u)$ is a locally analytic hyper-surface, except for a $\mathcal H ^{n-1}$-negligible singular set \cite[Cor.~9.2]{DanPet}.